marcusalenius/marcusalenius.github.io/markdown/attention.md

     - $O = \text{Concat}(\text{head}^{(1)}, \dots, \text{head}^{(h)})$: $T \times h d_v$
 - Output:
     - $OW_O$: $T \times d_{\text{model}}$
-        - This is the result of one step of multi-head attention and it has the same shape as $X$.
+        - This is the result of one step of multi-head attention, and it has the same shape as $X$.

 </div>